 All you need to do is type the basic site URL into your web browser (e.g., facileway.com) then add /robots.txt at the end of your site URL.

-You will see three kinda situations there.
+You will see three kinds of situations there.

-Situation 1: you will find the robot.txt if it has been set by default.
+Situation 1: You will find the robot.txt if it has been set by default.
 Like FacileWay has the robots.txt uploaded and this is how it looks like:

 Situation 2: If your site does not have the robot.txt file, it will show you an empty page.